bfriel/bfriel.github.io/content/blog/how-to-create-a-token-on-solana/index.md

 ## Naming and Logos

+> Note: This section only applies to tokens on mainnet

 So far, we've been working with our new token mint "BUG", but Solana keeps referring to it as some "Unknown Token".
 Let's go ahead and change that.
 At the time of this writing, the official registry of all SPL Tokens lives on [this GitHub repository](https://github.com/solana-labs/token-list) hosted by the Solana Labs team.
 To get our token recognized, we have to make a pull request in a very specific manner.

 First, head on over to the previously mentioned [GitHub repo](https://github.com/solana-labs/token-list) and click the "Fork" button on in the top right corner.
 This will create a forked version that lives on your GitHub account (If you don't already have a GitHub account, please create one now).
 We'll be using this forked GitHub repo going forward.

 ![Fork the repo](fork.png)

 Once forked, head back to your personal GitHub page and locate the newly forked repo.
 This is where we'll be making our additions.
-If you're not familiar with [Git](https://git-scm.com/), the easiest way to add your token is to open this with repo with GitHub Desktop like so:
+If you're not familiar with [Git](https://git-scm.com/), the easiest way to add your token is to open the forked repo with GitHub Desktop like so:

 ![Open with GitHub Desktop](open-with-github-desktop.png)

-In GitHub Desktop, you will choose to "Clone a Repository" and then find your newly forked repo like so:
+In GitHub Desktop, choose to "Clone a Repository" and then find your newly forked repo.

 ![Get Token List](gettokenlist.png)

-There are two places you must make additions to if you want your token to display properly
+There are two places where we must add information about our token:

 1. In the `assets/mainnet` directory, create a new folder named after your token mint address.
 In my case, this would be `assets/mainnet/BUGuuhPsHpk8YZrL2GctsCtXGneL1gmT5zYb7eMHZDWf`.
 Once created, place your logo within this newly created folder and name it `logo.png` (SVG format is also ok).
 Solana will crop your logo to a square, so make sure you design it appropriately.